 VA coverage can change over time depending on funding from Congress.
 If funding is cut for VA healthcare coverage, veterans are prioritized according to need.
 This means permanent VA healthcare coverage is not guaranteed, which is important to remember when considering another healthcare plan as supplemental coverage.

 It is important to note that if you do not sign up for Medicare Part B right away and later lose your VA coverage, a late enrollment fee will apply.
-Visit the Medicare website for more details.

 Medicare Part C